Let's Hear it for the Boys

-Male greyhounds waiting for their new home have reached an all-time high in the RGT kennels, around 800 of our 1,000 greyhounds waiting for a home are boys.
+Around 80% of greyhounds waiting to come into our care are male – our branches hold around 50/50 male vs female split in the kennels.
 2015 entertainer of the year, LHIFTB’s recording artist Allan Jay says “I’m delighted to be involved in this campaign and I think the lyrics say it all, let’s give the boy a chance and find the home that they so deserve.”

-The single will be available online from the RGT wesbhop – The Greyhound store, ITunes, Google play and Amazon. .
+The single will be available online from the RGT wesbhop – The Greyhound store & ITunes.
 Follow and like us on Facebook (@rgtrust), Twitter (@rgt_uk) and Instagram (retiredgreyhoundtrust) to make sure you don’t miss the official launch!